bnarasimha21/PlanMyTrip/README.md

 ### 🎯 **Core Functionality**
 - **AI Trip Planning**: Generate custom itineraries based on your interests and destination
-- **Voice Input**: Speak your trip requests using built-in voice recognition
 - **Interactive Maps**: Visualize your itinerary on beautiful Mapbox maps with custom markers
 - **AI Assistant Chatbot**: Ask questions and modify your itinerary through natural conversation